Brendan Smith (ice hockey)

-Brendan Smith (born February 8, 1989) is a Canadian professional ice hockey defenceman for the New Jersey Devils of the National Hockey League (NHL).
-Although he is listed as a defenceman, Smith is a versatile player who can also play forward.
+Brendan Smith (born February 8, 1989) is a Canadian professional ice hockey player who is currently playing on a professional tryout (PTO) with the Cleveland Monsters of the American Hockey League (AHL).
+Although he is listed as a defenceman, Smith has also played forward professionally.
 Smith was drafted 27th overall by the Detroit Red Wings in the 2007 NHL Entry Draft and was previously a finalist for the Hobey Baker Award.

 Playing career

 Prior to the 2007 Draft, Smith was a member of the Ontario Provincial Junior A Hockey League's St. Michael's Buzzers.
 In 2007, he finished his second season with St. Michael's leading all defencemen in points with 36.
 Smith was selected to participate in the CJAHL All-Star Game in 2006.
 Smith played for Canada East at the World Junior A Challenge 2006, helping his team win silver.
 Smith played three seasons for the University of Wisconsin–Madison before he signed a three-year entry-level contract with the Detroit Red Wings, on May 27, 2010.

+Detroit Red Wings

 Smith made his NHL debut on November 17, 2011, against the San Jose Sharks.
 Smith was called up on February 27, 2012, to replace Mike Commodore, who had been traded to the Tampa Bay Lightning on the same day.
 He scored his first NHL goal against Josh Harding of the Minnesota Wild at the Joe Louis Arena on March 2, 2012.

 Smith appeared in 34 games for Detroit during the lock-out shortened 2012–13 NHL season.
 He would score his first career Stanley Cup playoff goal on May 6, 2013, during game four of Detroit's Western Conference quarterfinal series against the Anaheim Ducks.

 On July 16, 2013, the Detroit Red Wings re-signed Smith to a two-year, $2.525 million contract.
 On June 30, 2015, the Red Wings re-signed Smith to a two-year, $5.5 million contract.